Lindsey Burgess

-Lindsey Burgess (born July 21, 1999) is a Canadian curler from Truro, Nova Scotia.
-She currently plays second on Team Jessica Daigle.
+Lindsey Burgess (born July 21, 1999 in Williams Lake, British Columbia) is a Canadian curler from Edmonton, Alberta.
+She currently plays second on Team Serena Gray-Withers.
 As a junior, Burgess won a gold medal at the 2018 World Junior Curling Championships with skip Kaitlyn Jones.
+She was the 2020 Female Athlete of the Year for Nova Scotia curling.

 Career

-Burgess played on a couple teams from 2014–17 before joining the Kaitlyn Jones rink for the 2017–18 season.
+Burgess played on a couple teams from 2014 to 2017 before joining the Kaitlyn Jones rink for the 2017–18 season.
 They won the New Scotland Clothing Ladies Cashspiel and had a quarterfinal finish at the Spitfire Arms Cash Spiel on the World Curling Tour.
 They would also win the Nova Scotia junior championship and represent Nova Scotia at the 2018 Canadian Junior Curling Championships, Burgess' first national appearance.
 At nationals they did not stumble, finishing the round robin and championship pool with a 9–1 record, sending them to the final.
 They defeated Quebec 5–3 to claim Nova Scotia's fifth title in the women's competition.
 They would continue their impressive play at the 2018 World Junior Curling Championships in Aberdeen, Scotland posting a 7–2 round robin record.
 They successfully knocked off China and Sweden in the playoff round to win the gold medal.
 They finished their season at the 2018 Humpty's Champions Cup slam event where they went 0–4.

 The following season, the team was invited to play in the 2018 Masters Grand Slam of Curling event as the sponsors exemption.
 Despite this, they finished the round robin with a 3–1 record, beating Rachel Homan, Kerri Einarson and Silvana Tirinzoni with their only loss coming to Tracy Fleury.
 They couldn't continue their momentum into the playoffs however, falling to Chelsea Carey in the quarterfinals.
 Team Jones would win the Nova Scotia junior championship once again this season, sending them to the national championship for a second time.
 They qualified for the playoffs once again but had to go through the semifinal to advance to the final.
 Unfortunately, they lost to British Columbia's Sarah Daniels and would not advance.